-Up to 5 April 2013, there is a higher rate of personal allowance for people aged 65 or more.
-It is often called the ‘Age Allowance’.
-Until 5 April 2013, you are entitled to the higher allowance in full for the year in which your 65th or 75th birthday fell.
-From 6 April 2013, these allowances are frozen and will no-longer be available to new claimants (anyone born after 5 April 1948).
+Up to 5 April 2013, there was a higher rate of personal allowance (often called the ‘Age Allowance’) for people aged 65 or more.
+From 6 April 2013, these allowances were frozen and are no-longer be available to new claimants.

 Note: The income figure used to calculate any restriction on your age allowance is reduced by gifts to charity under the gift aid scheme and a few other items – like business losses.

 If your income in 2014-15 is £27,500 (£500 over the limit) and you are aged 78, your personal allowance will be £10,660 less £250 (half of £500), so £10,410.